cpske/ISP/Topics.md

 Then when design principles and patterns come to the rescue, students may have a better appreciation of them.
 Refactoring katas may help.

-## Understanding/appreciation of project management tools
+## Understanding and appreciation of project management tools

 One engineer told me that when working in a group project, they don’t see why they have to use tools like Trello.